prody/ProDy/doc/plugins/index.rst

 format and can be easily prepared using a text editor.
 See :ref:`nmd-format` for details.

-|new| NMWiz can retrieve coordinate and normal mode data from molecules
-loaded in VMD.
+NMWiz can retrieve coordinate and normal mode data from molecules loaded in VMD.
 See the :guilabel:`From Molecule` interface.

 Example Input